4 Budget-Friendly Ideas for the Holiday Season

 The holiday season can be expensive, but it doesn't have to be that way.
-The true joy of the holidays comes when families get together, and these family events don't have to break the bank.
-Below are some budget-friendly holiday ideas that make the most out of the time families spend together.
+The true joy comes when families get together, and these group gatherings don't have to break the bank.
+Below are some budget-friendly ideas that make the most out of the time we spend together around the holidays.

 It can be very expensive to cook a grand holiday meal, even when every member of the family chips in to bring certain dishes.
 Instead of a big meal, try having a dessert party.
 Everyone can make one decadent dessert to bring for a late evening get-together.
 The family gets to spend time together and enjoy delicious, inexpensive treats.

 Buying gifts for all family members can be quite expensive, so try something new this year.
 Let everyone draw names, so each person only has to buy one gift.
 Then, decide that the only gifts that can be purchased are tree ornaments or other small items that are easy on the budget.
 Small yet thoughtful gifts have more meaning than a new sweater or gift certificate.

 Everyone has a favorite baked good that instantly reminds them of the holidays.
 Whether it's pies or rugelach, cakes and Christmas cookies, homemade sweet treats are absolute essentials during the holidays.
 A budget-friendly holiday idea is to give a basket, bag, or plate of baked goods as gifts rather than spend money on expensive gifts that may or may not actually get used.